apache/ctakes/README.md

 <br>

 ## Supported Environments
 1. **Java 17** is required to run cTAKES 6.0.0 and higher.  **Java 8 or Java 11** is required to run cTAKES 5.
  Run this command to check your Java version:
 ```
 java -version
 ```
-> [!NOTE]
-> If you are using an integrated development environment (IDE), please see its documentation on using Java.
 2. A license for the National Library of Medicine's [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html) is required to use the named entity recognition module (dictionary lookup) with the default dictionary.
 3. **Python 3** is required to use cTAKES [Python Bridge to Java (PBJ)](https://github.com/apache/ctakes/wiki/pbj_intro).